Senior Creative Producer

 - Ability to set-up, breakdown and carry equipment to and from recording studios, classrooms, and other production sites

-- Ability to lead a small team on complex productions - to work independently and effectively in a collaborative team environment
+- Ability to lead a small team on complex productions - a self-starter who can work effectively in a collaborative team environment

 Knowledge, Skills and Abilities: